11 Health Benefits of Eating 6 Soaked Black Raisins a DayLuke Coutinho

 Raisins improve sleep

 Did you know that soaked black raisins can also boost your sleep quality?
 It naturally contains melatonin and gently lulls you to sleep.
 Its antioxidants lower inflammation and oxidative stress associated with insomnia.
 Are you struggling with insomnia?
 Do you want to improve your sleep patterns?
 Try soaked raisins.

 The big question: Will black raisins make you fat?

 One of the most common questions we get asked is: Will soaked black raisins make me put on weight?
 No. There is a big difference between natural fruit sugars and refined sugars.
 So, do not be scared.

 If you are diabetic, you can eat your soaked black raisins followed by two or three walnuts or four or five almonds.
 The almonds and walnuts will not allow your blood sugar levels to spike.
 If this combination works beautifully for you and does not spike your blood sugar levels, go ahead and enjoy your six raisins.
 But if you follow this and your sugar levels continue to spike, it just means one thing.
 Don’t do it for the time being.
 Your body is signaling you to take better control of your overall blood sugar levels.
 Make an informed decision.

 Don’t complicate your health.
 You do not need to spend money on expensive superfoods all the time.
-Honor and use the bountiful gifts of nature the right way.
+Honor and use the bountiful gifts of nature the right way like these soaked raisins.
+Use their health benefits the right way.
 And remember, consuming anything excessively, even if it is natural, will do you more harm than good.
 Moderation is key.